 The purpose of the SK is to introduce students to the lost art of knitting, showing them that it is fun, relaxing and a skill set that anyone regardless of experience can enjoy.
 We want to provide education and a space for all-level knitters by hosting weekly meetings to chat and knit.

 Spartan Comedy Club gives its members an opportunity to perform improv games and stand-up comedy.
 This club will have performances and on-stage games where members of this club will get a chance to express themselves through comedy.
 The purpose of this club is to give its members an opportunity for their comedic outlet with the future goal of entertaining the students of STAC through special performance nights.

 STAC Investment Club

-To bring together students from all fields interested in financial analysis, investing and financial management.
+To bring together students from all fields interested in financial analysis, investing, and financial management.
 To promote knowledge, provide information, develop networks, be a host to intellectual discussions, speaker series and prepare students to develop into ethical and professional members of the financial community.
 As a student organization, it seeks to provide students with a platform for success in the financial industry.

 STAC Shakespeare Alliance (SSA)

 The purpose of the SSA is to introduce students to Shakespeare, showing them that the works of Shakespeare are enjoyable and easier to read than people are inclined to think.
-We want to introduce students to Shakespeare in a variety of mediums, both classic and modern, as well as giving them a chance to participate in a Shakespearean production in the spring.
+We want to introduce students to Shakespeare in a variety of mediums, both classic and modern, as well as give them a chance to participate in a Shakespearean production in the spring.